Trump ex-lawyer Cohen sentenced to three years prison on campaign charge

 U.S. District Judge William Pauley in Manhattan sentenced Cohen to 36 months for the payments, which violated campaign finance law, and to two months for the false statements to Congress.
 The two terms will run simultaneously.
 The judge set March 6 for Cohen’s voluntary surrender.

 Cohen pleaded guilty to the campaign finance charge in August and to making false statements in November.
+As part of the sentence, the judge ordered Cohen to forfeit $500,000 and pay restitution of nearly $1.4 million for the campaign finance law violations.

 Cohen, 52, had walked into court on Wednesday morning with his wife, son and daughter, amid a crowd of photographers and reporters.